COPtoLON/KB/Quantitative Finance/README.md

 ## Mean-Field Game Theory
 Mean-field game (MFG) theory studies how strategic decision-making unfolds among many “small” agents in a large population.
 Each agent’s individual influence on the system is negligible, yet collectively these agents drive its overall dynamics.
 The term “mean field” is borrowed from physics, where the behavior of large systems can often be approximated by examining one representative particle in an “average” field created by the others.

-Traditional Game Theory vs. MFG:
+### Traditional Game Theory vs. MFG:
 In standard (often two-player) game theory, we might rely on backward induction.
 This becomes difficult when dealing with a large number of players over continuous time.
 MFGs tackle this by letting the number of players go to infinity, introducing a representative agent whose behavior and optimal strategies become indicative of the whole population.

-Key PDEs:
+### Key PDEs:
 Typically, MFGs in continuous time are associated with a coupled Hamilton–Jacobi–Bellman (HJB) equation (describing each agent’s optimal control) and a Fokker–Planck (or Kolmogorov) equation (tracking the aggregate distribution).
-Under suitable assumptions, an
-𝑁
-N-player Nash equilibrium converges to the MFG solution as
+Under suitable assumptions, an $N$-player Nash equilibrium converges to the MFG solution as $ N \to \infty$

-Branching Versions & Extensions:
+### Branching Versions & Extensions:
 When agents can enter or leave the game (e.g., a new agent “spawned” under certain conditions), classical MFGs extend to branching mean-field games.
 This can be relevant for modeling demographic changes in an economy or repeated entry/exit in trading contexts.